 Total complaints and inquiries received

-IIROC received a total of 8,728 complaints & inquiries (contacts) during the last 3 fiscal years.
-Between 40 and 50% of those contacts related to the dealer firms we regulate.
-Almost a third were about trading on the Canadian debt and equity markets we monitor and the majority of the remaining contacts fall outside of IIROC's jurisdiction.
+IIROC received a total of 10,451 complaints & inquiries (contacts) during the last 3 fiscal years.
+About 40% of those contacts related to the dealer firms we regulate.
+Just over a third were about trading on the Canadian debt and equity markets we monitor and the majority of the remaining contacts fall outside of IIROC's jurisdiction.
 In the latter case, we always try to redirect the person to the appropriate regulator or firm.
-In Fiscal Year 2017, we had a fairly sizeable increase in market-related contacts as well as contacts that fall outside of our jurisdiction.
+In Fiscal Years 2017 and 2018, we have seen a significant increase in market-related contacts as well as contacts that fall outside of our jurisdiction.

-Complaints and inquiries received regarding trading on Canadian equity and debt markets
+Complaints & Inquiries received by IIROC regarding trading on Canadian equity and debt markets

-IIROC averaged 783 contacts annually for the three most recent fiscal years regarding trading on Canadian debt and equity markets.
-Volumes of market-related complaints and inquiries trended upward in the most recent fiscal year following on the heels of a year that had slightly less volume than the year prior.
+IIROC averaged 1,163 contacts annually for the three most recent fiscal years regarding trading on Canadian debt and equity markets.
+Volumes of market-related complaints and inquiries spiked upward in the last half of the most recent fiscal year.

 By far, our most frequent market-related inquiries are about

 Over half of the complaints we receive about market activity are allegations of market manipulation.
 IIROC rules prohibit orders or trades that create a false or misleading appearance of trading activity (or interest in trading) or create an artificial bid, ask or sale price.
 This activity is considered manipulative and IIROC’s Surveillance staff use specialized systems to continuously monitor trading in real-time across multiple marketplaces to detect and pursue instances of suspicious or prohibited trading activity.
 While some complaints are well-founded, most often a more fulsome review by IIROC staff who have access to more information alleviates our concerns.
 When concerns remain, we forward the complaint information to our TR&A department.